 A candidate's progress shall be reviewed by the Board of Examiners on completion of the first year's taught modules and no later than 12 months after the programme has commenced.
-In order to progress onto the research element the candidate must (i) after the application of compensation, have obtained, for at least 90 credits, a weighted average mark for the taught component of at least 60; (ii) have failed no more than 40 credits and; (iii) have no module marks below 40.
+In order to progress onto the research element the candidate must (i) after the application of compensation, have obtained, for at least 100 credits (inclusive the short project module in cases when the students take this module), a weighted average mark for the taught component of at least 65; (ii) have failed no more than 20 credits and; (iii) have no module marks below 40.